 The truth is that military schools are simply private schools with a particular emphasis.
 They are no more off the beaten educational path than, say, Christian or Muslim schools are.
 Put another way, they combine academics with military training.
 Most parents expect their son or daughter to graduate from a private school and matriculate to college.
 So, whether you send your daughter to a military school or a prep school for high school, the objective is the same.
 Only the enrichment focus of the schools will be different.
 Instead of having 10 hours a week of religious education as you'd find in a parochial school, you will have 10 hours of military history and related subjects.

-A military school education embraces stucture, team work, and a solid focus on self-discipline.
+A military school education embraces structure, teamwork, and a solid focus on self-discipline.
 And they are not just for men either.
 Several schools are co-educational.
 Technology plays a major role in military schools these days, reflecting the enormous changes technology has wrought across the entire defense spectrum in America today.

 Military school graduates have gone on to be our nation's leaders.
 They have paid the price for defending our freedom.